gitlabhq/gitlabhq/doc/topics/git/index.md

 very large projects with speed and efficiency.

 [GitLab](https://about.gitlab.com) is a Git-based fully integrated platform for software development.
-It has all functionalities Git has, plus a lot of powerful [features](https://about.gitlab.com/features/) to enhance your [workflow](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/).
+Besides Git's functionalities, GitLab has a lot of powerful [features](https://about.gitlab.com/features/) to enhance your [workflow](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/).